 - Major Manufacturers in our industry: Speedo, Tyr and Arena.

 - Swim2000 works with many swim teams all year long.
 Our team reps talk to many coaches, and also spend a lot of time on pool deck.
 The recurring questions and remarks: "What's the newest swimming gear?" or "This swim paddle is perfect for our young kids" or "We need cheap swim fins for all our swimmers, what do you have?" and so on ...

 - Coaches are right.
 Every year, manufacturers create new swimming equipment - swim fins with short blades, long blades, splits, different materials like foam or latex - New swim paddles, swim kickboards, pull buoys, even swimmers snorkels.
 We hear first hand from coaches about which swim gear is good and durable, which swim gear isn't; which one is at a good price, and which one is overpriced.
 Swim2000 shares this information with all our swimmers, parents and relatives.

 - In addition, coaches recommend swimmers to have a "swimming snorkel."
 This is only recommended, not an essential item for swimmers.
-Swim2000 offers a choice between the Tyr Ultralight Snorkel and the Speedo Hydralign Center Snorkel.
+You can see our selection of Swimming Snorkels.

 - Of course, we must mention that you need mesh swim bags to carry all your swim gear around.
 Shop our Mesh bags selection.

 | Nov 15 2016

 I have no idea why anyone would buy a single piece buoy when these are so much better.
 You can dial in a nice, snug fit rather than being stuck with the one-size-fits-all shape of the single piece type.
 Be sure to check the fit on dry land, as it does take a little more effort to adjust.
 But once set, there's no way it's going to loosen up on you like the buckle used on other 2-piece buoys.

 Great little board, lightweight and easy to transport